VeeqoAPI/api-docs/resources/orders.md

         }

-+ Request To add a second item to the order, presuming initial request as above (application/json)
++ Request To add a second item to the order, presuming initial request as above. (application/json)

     + Headers